-In 1958 architect Lina bo Bardi questioned the very definition of housing, asking what constitutes housing and what is included within housing.
-By her definition, housing includes shops, schools, public services, and all those things that are distinct from intellectual luxuries like museums or libraries.1 Rio de Janeiro holds a broad range of architectural history that revolves around social class; here, wealth and poverty are neighbors.
-Rio precedents are Pedregulho by Affonso Reidy, Co-op Ativa by Demetre Anastassakis, and Sergio Bernardes em Botafogo.
-Students will study the impact of the climate on living in the city and how both traditional and novel forms have addressed the issue of comfort through density, topography, and materials.
-Over the last three decades, favelas have been constructed in order to provide the necessary economy of live/work housing in the city.
-Often referred to as "informal" settlements, they are becoming increasingly stable places and are now called "communities."
-Students will visit Rio das Pedras and should reconsider the favelas in the context of Utilitarianism or fairness, at the same time as considering housing typologies and the urban grid.
-Infrastructural projects are also important to understand the relationship of the new city of Rio das Pedras to Rio de Janeiro, specifically the significance of being "on" versus "off the grid."
-Berlin's turbulent history has provided a foundation for new types of architecture and housing.
-Berlin precedents are Block 1 by O. M. Ungers, Potsdamer Platz by Renzo Piano, and Unité d'Habitation by Le Corbusier.
-Students will visit additional projects, varying in scale from low-rise multi-family housing to multi-block mixed-use developments and live-work projects.
-In Berlin, students will study the impact of the northern European climate on living in the city and how housing projects have addressed the issue of comfort.
-Each type adjusts itself differently to the grid and to its environment, addressing family types, age, playgrounds, heat gain, waste management, and water reclamation.
-Mumbai will also offer students a range of housing types across different socioeconomic and environmental conditions.
-Mumbai precedents are Kanchenjunga Apartments by Charles Correa and the Residential Chawl typology.
-Students will study the impact of Mumbai's (tropical wet-dry) climate on living in the city and how traditional as well as novel forms have addressed issues of comfort, shared living space, air flow, sanitation, and maintenance.
-Low-rise, high-density, and tower housing precedents will offer valuable research opportunities through which to re-approach housing in New York City.
-Students will travel to these locations not only to learn from the different contexts surrounding housing typologies in the city, but also to transported new ideas about scale and environment back to the South Bronx.
+In 1958, Lina bo Bardi questions the very definition of housing and what constitutes housing and what is included within housing by her definition this includes shops, school and public services, those things that are distinct from intellectual luxuries such as museums or libraries.1 Rio de Janeiro has a broad range of architectural history that revolves around social class, where wealth and poverty are neighbors.
+The precedents are Pedregulho by Affonso Reidy, Co-op Ativa by Demetre Anastassakis, and Sergio Bernardes em Botafogo.
+Students will study the impact of the climate on living in the city and how traditional and novel forms have addressed the issue of comfort through density, topography, and materials.
+Over the last three decades, favelas, often referred to as informal settlements, are constructed in order to provide the necessary economy of live-work housing in the city, and are increasingly becoming stable places and are now called communities.
+Students will visit Rio das Pedras and should reconsider the favelas in the context of Utilitarianism and fairness while also considering housing typologies and the urban grid.
+Infrastructural projects are also important to understand the relationship of the new city of Rio das Pedras to Rio de Janeiro, specifically the consideration of being on the grid and off the grid .
+Berlin has a turbulent history that provided a foundation for new types of architecture and housing.
+The precedents are Block 1 by OM Ungers, Potsdamer Platz by Renzo Piano, and Unite d Habitation by Le Corbusier.
+We will visit additional projects that vary in scale from low rise multi-family housing, multi-block mixed-use developments, and live-work projects.
+In Berlin, students will study the impact of the northern European climate on living in the city, and how housing projects have addressed the issue of comfort.
+Each type adjusts itself differently to the grid and to its environment, addressing family types, age, playgrounds, heat gain, waste management, or water reclamation.
+Mumbai will also offer students a range of housing types across different socio-economic and environmental conditions.
+The precedents are Kancheniunga Apartments by Charles Correa and the Residential Chawl Typology.
+Students will study the impact of the climate on living in the city and how traditional and novel forms have addressed the issues of comfort, shared living space, air flow, sanitation, and maintenance.
+The low-rise high-density and tower housing precedents will be valuable research opportunities to use to re-approach housing in New York City.
+Students will travel to those locations in part to learn from the differing contexts surrounding housing typologies in the city, but also to bring new ideas about scale and environment transported back to the South Bronx.

-1 Lina Bo Bardi, "Houses or Museums (1958)," in Stones Against Diamonds (London: Architectural Association, 2012).
+1 BoBardi, Lina.
+"Houses or Museums (1958)."
+Stones Against Diamonds.
+Architectural Association.
+London, 2012.

-M / Th 01:30-06:30 p.m.
-Studio Faculty: Eric Bunge; Charles Eldred; Mario Gooden; Robert Marino; Jinhee Park; Hilary Sample; and Galia Solomonoff.
+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff